fjha/memory-game-master/README.md

 ## Game goals
 Match two similar cards in less time with less moves.

+## Background Music
+Listen  to background music when playing

 ## Play Instructions
 Load the game and its index file on browser .
 * Click on a card